Jeep Gladiator (JT): Texas Trail Edition

+2023 FarOut Edition

+In 2023 Jeep decided to phase out it's 3.0L diesel V6 engine which it had introduced in 2021.
+This was announced by Jim Morrison, senior vice president and head of Jeep brand North America where he said: “As the Jeep brand continues its drive to electrification, we are phasing out EcoDiesel technology with the final, limited-edition Gladiator Rubicon FarOut."
+The model was limited to 1,000 vehicles for the 2023 model year and was only available in left-hand drive.
+Based on the "Rubicon," the "FarOut" Edition featured a commemorative “Diesel 3.0L” hood graphic, exclusive tailgate badging, 17-inch low-gloss black polished aluminum wheels, 33-inch mud-terrain tires, steel front bumper, satin black grille, LED tail lights and other features.
+In addition to North America, the model was also sold in Europe.

 Recalls

-On September 13, 2019, Chrysler announced a recall for the 2020 Jeep Gladiator JT, with approximately 3,427 total Gladiators affected.
-The Dana Corporation, which manufactures the rear driveshaft for the Gladiator, may have assembled the rear axle monoblocks without grease, which could lead to the potential fracture of the rear driveshaft, leading to a sudden loss in power.
+On September 13, 2019, FCA announced a recall for the 2020 Jeep Gladiator JT, with approximately 3,427 total Gladiators affected.
+The Dana Corporation, which manufactures the rear driveshaft for the Gladiator, may have assembled the rear axle monoblocks without grease, which could lead to the potential fracture of the rear driveshaft, leading to a sudden loss of power.
 Jeep dealers will replace the rear driveshaft on the affected 2020 Gladiator models.
 The recall covers vehicles built between December 15, 2018, and June 25, 2019.
 There was a Stop-Sale Order issued for all affected Jeep Gladiator JT models still on dealership lots.